Projects considered harmful - Part 1

 • If everything needs to be a project, if nothing can be accomplished without setting up a project, the regular organizational structure is deeply broken.
 Instead of setting up everything as a project, the regular organizational structure should be fixed.

 There are more reasons, but these are the most important ones for me.
 Let us go through them one by one.
 In this post, we will discuss the first reason.
-In the second post (link will follow), we will discuss the other three reasons and summarize our findings.
+In the second post, we will discuss the other three reasons and summarize our findings.

 Broken feedback loops